-Prior to the year 2007, the Commission staff updated the hydrologic and hydraulic analyses for the Oak Creek watershed that were originally conducted under the comprehensive watershed plan.
+Prior to the year 2008, the Commission staff updated the hydrologic and hydraulic analyses for the Oak Creek watershed that were originally conducted under the comprehensive watershed plan.
 The Commission staff also refined hydrologic modeling for the Pike River watershed.

-In 2007, hydraulic analyses and floodplain delineations were completed for the main stem of the Milwaukee River in Milwaukee County.
-In addition, the Commission staff assisted the Wisconsin Department of Natural Resources (WDNR) and the Federal Emergency Management Agency (FEMA) in implementing the FEMA Floodplain Map Modernization program in Kenosha, Milwaukee, Ozaukee, Racine, Walworth, Washington, and Waukesha Counties.
-That assistance included coordinating to provide and, where necessary, update available modeling data.
-The Commission staff also advised the Village of Mount Pleasant on conducting a study to update the modeling and delineation of the Pike River floodplain to reflect flood control and stream restoration projects that the Village recently constructed.
+In 2008, the Commission staff assisted the Wisconsin Department of Natural Resources (WDNR) and the Federal Emergency Management Agency (FEMA) in implementing the FEMA Floodplain Map Modernization program in Kenosha, Milwaukee, Ozaukee, Racine, Walworth, Washington, and Waukesha Counties.
+That assistance included coordinating with Federal, State, and local units of government in reviewing and evaluating both the digital flood insurance rate maps produced under the Map Modernization program and assisting local units of government with revising their floodplain zoning ordinances to recognize the new maps and to meet FEMA and WDNR requirements.
+The Commission staff also continued work on hydrologic and hydraulic analyses for mapping the floodplain along Pebble Creek and assisted the WDNR by reviewing hydraulic aspects of the Kinnickinnic River Environmental Restoration Project.
 The Commission staff provided technical and plan development assistance to Kenosha County regarding the ongoing U.S. Army Corps of Engineers Upper Des Plaines River Watershed Phase II Feasibility Study.
 The County is participating in that study in partnership with Cook and Lake Counties in Illinois and the Illinois Department of Natural Resources.
 In addition, the Commission has conducted a number of special studies and assisted in floodland and stormwater management programs.

-In 2007, the commission staff substantially completed a watercourse system plan for the main stem of the Milwaukee River in Milwaukee County, which is being undertaken for the Milwaukee Metropolitan Sewerage District .
+In 2008, the Commission staff substantially completed a watercourse system plan report for the main stem of the Milwaukee River in Milwaukee County, which is being undertaken for the Milwaukee Metropolitan Sewerage District.

-The Commission staff also prepared hydraulic analyses for two proposed replacement bridges over the Kinnickinnic River and responded to numerous hydrologic and hydraulic data and analysis requests from counties, municipalities, State and Federal agencies, and private consultants.
+The Commission staff reviewed several hydraulic analyses for proposed bridge or roadway projects, including coordination with the Wisconsin Department of Transportation and their consultants and hydrologic modeling relative to evaluation of the design for reconstruction of the IH94/CTH C interchange in the Des Plaines River floodplain.
+The Commission staff also responded to numerous hydrologic and hydraulic data and analysis requests from counties, municipalities, State and Federal agencies, and private consultants.